-By adding an optional living benefit rider to your Contract, you agree to the investment allocation requirements for the entire period that you own a Rider.
+Living benefit riders have investment allocation requirements.
+By adding an optional living benefit rider to your Contract, you agree to the investment allocation requirements for the entire period that you own a rider.
 These requirements may limit the number of Investment Options that are otherwise available to you under your Contract.
+You can find the requirements in the Living Benefit Investment Allocation Requirements section of the APPENDIX: FUNDS AVAILABLE UNDER THE CONTRACT.